 Hope For the Warriors

-Founded in 2006, Hope For The Warriors is a national nonprofit dedicated to restoring a sense of self, family and hope for post-9/11 veterans, service members, and military families.
+Founded in 2006, Hope For The Warriors (HOPE) is a national nonprofit dedicated to providing a foundation of financial, career and educational stability.
+Physical and emotional strength.
+And social support with true connection and belonging that builds community.
 What began as post-combat bedside care and support has evolved to a national organization that has adapted to ongoing changes within the military community.
 The organization has stayed the course with our country’s post-9/11 veteran population as physical wounds healed, but emotional wounds still needed care.
-Since its inception, Hope For The Warriors has served over 23,200 through a variety of support programs focused on clinical health and wellness, sports and recreation, and transition.
+Since its inception, Hope For The Warriors has served over 159,200 through a variety of support programs.
 For more information, visit their website, Facebook, Twitter , or Instagram .

 The USO strengthens America’s military service members by keeping them connected to family, home, and country, throughout their service to the nation.
 At hundreds of locations worldwide, The USO is united in its commitment to connect service members and their families through countless acts of caring, comfort, and support.